AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/cues.md

 There are three ways of saving looks on Titan.

-<strong>Cue:</strong> This is a single look.
-It may contain movement in the form of
-shapes, and have fade in and fade out times.
+&nbsp;<strong>Cue:</strong> This is a single look.
+It may contain movement in the form of shapes, and have fade in and fade out times.

-<strong>Chase:</strong> This is a timed sequence of cues, often used for an
+&nbsp;<strong>Chase:</strong> This is a timed sequence of cues, often used for an individual effect.
-individual effect.

-<strong>Cue List:</strong> This is a linked sequence of cues, usually used to store
-and replay an entire show or an element of a show from a "go" button.
+&nbsp;<strong>Cue List:</strong> This is a linked sequence of cues, usually used to store and replay an entire show or an element of a show from a "go" button.

 [Chases](chases.md) and [Cue Lists](cue-lists.md) are covered in more detail in the following